 Welcome to the Vegetable and Fruit Improvement Center, an entity of Texas A&M University System AgriLife.
-Vegetables and fruits are a necessity for good nutrition and health, a flavorful part of our diets and important economic products.
-In recognition of this importance, the Vegetable and Fruit Improvement Center was established in 1992 and approved by the Texas A&M University System Board of Regents.
-The Center’s goal is to develop new technologies for producing high-quality, healthful vegetables, fruits and nuts and their products in an efficient, economical and environmentally sound system, with a focus on achieving health and nutritional benefits.
+Vegetables and fruits are a necessity for good nutrition and health, a flavorful part of our diets, and important economic products.
+In recognition of this importance, the Vegetable and Fruit Improvement Center was established in 1993 and approved by the Texas A&M University System Board of Regents.
+The Center’s goal is to develop new technologies for producing high-quality, healthful vegetables, fruits, and nuts and their products in an efficient, economical, and environmentally sound system, with a focus on achieving health and nutritional benefits.

 Today, research for this vital industry is at a turning point.
 Consumers want high-quality, low-cost produce and must make sense of a bewildering array of food choices.
 Food insecurity remains both a global and a national problem.
 Environmental concerns and sustainability must not be ignored.
-Producers must deal with problems such as low yields and disease or insect-damaged products, concerns about chemical use, soil salinity and reduced supplies of irrigation water.
+Producers are dealing with complex challenges with problems such as low yields and disease or insect-damaged products, concerns about chemical use, soil salinity, and reduced supplies of irrigation water.
 The U.S. fruit and vegetable industry must also be able to compete in an increasingly global market.